dragonfly-science/dragonfly-website/content/work/vibrant-planet/content.md

 ---

 Vibrant Planet develops tools for land management planning and monitoring to help increase the resilience of forests around the world.
-This includes increasing the confidence of forest financiers by providing a tree-level view of current conditions.
 Our work with Vibrant Planet is producing data to support these tools.

 <!--more-->